NCEAS/morpho/README.txt

 Version History
 -------------------------------
 ***
 Version 1.6.0 is a major update to 1.5.1 with bug fixes and new features.
 One of the major features is that Morpho now supports EML 2.0.1.
 All the Data Package Wizard screens are now accessible from the Documentation Menu.
-This release also includes bug fixes in the tree editor and the text import wizard.
+This release also includes bug fixes in the tree editor, the text import wizard, and the new data package wizard, as well as improved performance times for loading large data tables.

 ***
 Version 1.5.1 is a minor update to 1.5.0 with bug fixes only.
 One major bug fixed was the inability of version 1.5.0 to locally save data files from a server originally submitted as part of a previously created "beta6" eml package.